huangyibo/huangyibo.github.io/_pages/about.md

 - 08/2023 Our RDMI work is awarded **[<b style="color:#FF0000">Distinguished Paper</b>](https://www.usenix.org/conference/usenixsecurity23/presentation/liu-hongyi)** at the Usenix Security 2023.
 Congratulations!
 - 06/2023 Our work "Remote Direct Memory Introspection" (i.e., RDMI) for baremetal cloud security is accepted by [Usenix Security 2023](https://www.usenix.org/conference/usenixsecurity23/presentation/liu-hongyi).
 - 04/2023 The co-authored work "PFtree: Optimizing Persistent Adaptive Radix Tree for PM Systems on eADR Platform" will be presented on [DASFAA 2023](http://www.tjudb.cn/dasfaa2023/programs).
-- 12/2022 Our paper "An Ultra-Low Latency and Compatible PCIe Interconnect for Rack-scale Communication" is awarded **[<b style="color:#FF0000">Best Paper</b>](https://conferences2.sigcomm.org/co-next/2022/#!/home)** at the CoNEXT 2022 conference.
+- 12/2022 Our paper "An Ultra-Low Latency and Compatible PCIe Interconnect for Rack-scale Communication" is awarded **[<b style="color:#FF0000">Best Paper</b>](https://conferences2.sigcomm.org/co-next/2022/#!/home)** at the ACM CoNEXT 2022 conference.
 Congratulations!
 - 11/2022 I am awarded "Distinguished RDMA Programming Instructor" by HPC-AI advisory council.
-- 09/2022 Our research work about how to use advanced PCIe interconnect to rearchitect Rack-Scale communication is accepted by CoNEXT 2022.
+- 09/2022 Our research work about how to use advanced PCIe interconnect to rearchitect Rack-Scale communication is accepted by ACM CoNEXT 2022.
 Only 28 papers are accepted out of 151 submitted.
 Congratulations!
 - 09/2022 I officially join the CS department of RICE University as a Postdoc Associate working closely with [Prof. Ang Chen](https://www.cs.rice.edu/~angchen/).
 - 01/2022 I officially join ByteDance High-Speed Network Lab, Network Engineering Group, as a Network Engineer.
 - 12/2021 I get my Ph.D. in Fudan University.